kloverde/Win7WeatherGadgetRepairTool/README.md

   automatically at startup.
 Also, it allows you to *optionally* create a scheduled task to periodically run the .bat while your computer is running.
-The task runs invisbly, so you don't need to worry about a random command window popping up.
+The task runs invisibly, so you don't need to worry about a random command window popping up.

 **uninstall.bat**